spanag/eden/README.md

 *Note* The `testing/mac/download-setup-requirements.bash` script installs Command Line Developer Tools for Mac, Homebrew and various Homebrew packages in the system, in the process installing the required tooling.
 *Note 2* The Apple developer tools are not suitable to build EDEN, because they lack OpenMP support which is required by EDEN.
 Instead, we recommend the developer tools installed by `download-setup-requirements.bash`.

-Before attempting to build manually, source the `setpath` script for the platform you are building against so that the necessary tools are on PATH.
-(See platform-spacific instructions above.)
+Before attempting to build manually on Windows or macOS, source the `setpath` script for the platform you are building against so that the necessary tools are on PATH.
+(See platform-specific instructions above.)

-Use environment variable `BUILD=release` or `BUILD=debug` to run a production or debugging build of the program executable, respectively.
+When running `make eden` (or `make wheel`, see below) manually, use environment variable `BUILD=release` or `BUILD=debug` to run a production or debugging build of the program executable, respectively.
 The executable will be available on `bin/eden.<build>.<compiler>.cpu.x` (`.exe` on Windows)

 ### Building Python wheels
 Beside the program itself, EDEN can also be built as a Python package, which offers more integrated interface to the program.
 The python package is created in the installable `.whl` (wheel) format.

 There are two options to build a Python wheel:
 - The first is as a standalone wheel containing the EDEN executable (hence the wheel is specific to one OS and processor type).
-This is the type of wheels avcailable through `pip install`.
+This is the type of wheels available through `pip install`.
 - The second option is as a 'hollow' wheel which works everywhere, but relies on EDEN already being available on PATH through different means.
 This type is useful in classes where a special (e.g. custom-built) version of EDEN is preferred to the generic version of 'standalone' wheels.

 Both types of wheel can be built as the respective targets `wheel` and `hollow_wheel` of the Makefile.
 The resulting `.whl` files are located in the paths `testing/sandbox/{wheel, wheel_hollow}/dist`.